 Fast forward many years later when I came to the belated realization that dairy is really bad for your body, animals, and the planet.
 Did this mean the era of milkshakes (and French fries) was over??

 Not in the least!
 Because it is so easy to make dairy-free milkshakes!
-You can make them decadent by using vegan ice cream, or you can keep them on the healthy side but still have a lush sweet treat, like in this Vegan Chocolate Sweet Potato Milkshake!
+You can make them decadent by using vegan ice cream, or you can keep them on the healthy side for more of a vegan breakfast idea, like in this Vegan Chocolate Sweet Potato Milkshake!

 Why you’ll love this recipe